Brown Mogotsi: Allegations and the Madlanga Commission

 The Madlanga Commission has heard several serious allegations against Mogotsi, based on WhatsApp messages and testimony from senior police and intelligence officials.
-According to Crime Intelligence head Lt-Gen. Dumisani Khumalo, Mogotsi is alleged to have facilitated payments from businessman Vusimuzi "Cat" Matlala in exchange for favours including access to classified South African Police Service (SAPS) documents, leaks of police operations, and influence over SAPS tenders.
+According to crime intelligence head Lt.
+Gen. Dumisani Khumalo, Mogotsi is alleged to have facilitated payments from businessman Vusimuzi "Cat" Matlala in exchange for favors, including access to classified South African Police Service (SAPS) documents, leaks of police operations, and influence over SAPS tenders.
 A key highlighted transaction involved a payment of about R38,000 to Gotlhe Specialists, a business linked to Mogotsi, which then transferred money to him.
 Khumalo claims Mogotsi used his connections (including to Police Minister Senzo Mchunu) to obtain influence over contacts in the ANC, to the point where some of these funds were used for ANC or political event funding.
 It's alleged that Mogotsi was informed about police operations, raids, or disbandment of specialized police units ahead of others, potentially via leaked or shared information.

 Witnesses have alleged that Mogotsi acted as an intermediary between businesspeople and serving or former SAPS officials, including claims that he had access to sensitive crime-intelligence information and used connections to influence tender and operational outcomes.
-Mogotsi was issued a Rule 3 notice by the Commission and asked to respond to the allegations.
-In October 2025, Mogotsi requested additional time from the Commission to prepare his response.
+Mogotsi was issued a Rule 3 notice by the commission and asked to respond to the allegations.
+In October 2025, Mogotsi requested additional time from the commission to prepare his response.

-On 16 October 2025, Mogotsi's business in Mahikeng, in the North West province, was raided, following information that was presented to the ad hoc committee at the Commission.
+On 16 October 2025, Mogotsi's business in Mahikeng, in the North West province, was raided, following information that was presented to the ad hoc committee at the commission.
 The police were searching for confidential police documents and electronic devices, but he was not at the site when officers arrived.
-The raid formed part of an ongoing investigation and, after a failed attempt to locate him, police are reported to be looking for Mogotsi.
+The raid formed part of an ongoing investigation, and after a failed attempt to locate him, police are reported to be looking for Mogotsi.
 In an interview with ENCA, Mogotsi said that although the raid was within the bounds of the law, he fears for his life.

 Mogotsi said that he intends to hand over his digital devices at the Sandton Police Station and said he is willing to appear and give evidence at the Madlanga Commission.
 Mogotsi has threatened to name other people who allegedly received funds from Matlala and has pushed back on claims the ANC has distanced itself from him, insisting he remains a party member.